simonsmith/js-assessment/README.md

 # A test-driven JS assessment

-My attempts at solving these exercises
+My attempts at solving these exercises.
+Tests will only work in a decent ES6 compatible browser.

 See the [original repo](https://github.com/rmurphey/js-assessment)